harrisjunaid/MITXPRO-MODULE-15/README.md

 ## About The Project

-logic for input change and submit handle along with global variables are moved into ATMDeposit ( )
+The logic for input change and submit handle along with variables (running balance, current user transaction and account balance display message) have moved into Account parent component.
+- Account simulates bank
-- ATMDeposit creates input field along with a submit button
+- ATMDeposit simulates ATM which creates input field along with a submit button
   - input change is managed through handleSubmit method and submit event is handled through handleSubmit event.
-- global variables are used to store bank running balance, current user transaction and account balance display message.

-- This project is modified with bank initial balance to be $100.
-Note backupState within ATMDeposit does not update on rerender.

 ![](assets/account.drawio.svg)